 The park’s 113 weeds species are mostly associated with former farms and bach areas.
 They have the potential to seriously compromise native forest regeneration if not brought under control.

-In 2014, the Abel Tasman Birdsong Trust began a $200,000 weed control programme, supported by the New Zealand Lottery Grants Board, targeting high-priority weeds like grevillea, wattle, holly, old man’s beard, pampas and tradescantia.
-At Totaranui, climbing vines like Japanese honeysuckle, jasmine and banana passionfruit, and willows in the wetland area were controlled.
+Working with DOC, the Abel Tasman Birdsong Trust, bach owners and Project De-Vine we focused on weeds like grevillea, wattle, holly, old man’s beard, pampas and tradescantia.
+In the north climbing vines like Japanese honeysuckle, jasmine, wonga wonga and banana passionfruit, and willows in the wetland area were controlled.

 Photo credit Wade Million, Project DeVine